 “I wanted to work hard on open source and become famous.”

 I don’t know why I wanted to be famous.
-Probably because I wanted to get attention from the people in my life.
+But it was probably because I wanted to get attention from the people in my life.
 I was never a genius, but I was able to continue to achieve results because I was confident in my ability to work harder than anyone else.
 So I joined several developer contests and finally felt like a very useful person after winning some awards.

 New Partners and the beginning of CHEQUER:

 When I had just started working with open source, it was Benjamin who first connected with me.
 He was a developer and the CEO of a database management tool called SQLGate.
 His affinity was beyond my imagination.
-Due to his openness, I felt more inclined to encourage everyone who sponsored the AXISJ project to help me.
+Due to his openness, I felt more inclined to encourage everyone who sponsored the AXISJ project.
 Thanks to Benjamin, I had many opportunities to meet good people.

 Next came Brant.
 I had never met someone like him before.
 He was interested in computer programming since he was an elementary school student.
 But he dropped out of high school to continue studying on his own.
 He was a gifted programmer that joined KAKAO(a very well-known software company in South Korea) as a software engineer and later got his Master’s Degree at KAIST (a prestigious college in South Korea).
 After working with KAKAO for a few years, he left the company to start his own.
 I joined him, and together the two of us created CHEQUER.

 Because the 2 CHEQUER founders were developers, we were more focused on how we would develop rather than what we would develop.
 Shortly after the company was created, Benjamin offered to join us.
-He was ready to stake everything on this new company, and brought SQLGate with him.
-The three of us became the founders of a company that planned to make SQLGate the number one software used by developers and data analysts around the world.
+He was ready to stake everything on this new company and brought SQLGate with him.
+The three of us became the founders of a company that planned to make SQLGate the number one software used by developers and data analysts worldwide.

 Then came Woo, who played a crucial role in our development with React and TypeScript.
-Before I met him, I always thought about learning new development languages such as React, VueJS, and AngularJS due to limitations I experienced when developing.
-Woo was also an open source developer, and his advice was of great help to me.
+Before I met him, I always thought about learning new development languages such as React, VueJS, and AngularJS due to the limitations I experienced when developing.
+Woo was also an open-source developer, and his advice was of great help to me.
 He was like an encyclopedia!
-He helped me find my footing and showed me that React was better for my style of developing.
+He helped me find my footing and showed me that React was better for my style of development.
 Encouraged by him, I studied React tutorials and made DataGrid.

 “Our background story is pretty long, but I tried my best to make it short.
 As I write this and think back on my experiences, I wonder, ‘What was the purpose of all that alcohol we drank together?’“